Eddington luminosity: Different limits for different materials

+Super-Eddington accretion

+Accretion at rates significantly above the Eddington limit, eg $\approx 10 L_\textrm{Edd}/c^2,$ are called super-Eddington accretion.
+The emergent luminosity from such accretion flow saturates at a few times $L_\textrm{Edd}$ due to photon trapping, where photons created by accretion processes are reabsorbed by the dense flow.

 Gamma-ray bursts, novae and supernovae are examples of systems exceeding their Eddington luminosity by a large factor for very short times, resulting in short and highly intensive mass loss rates.
 Some X-ray binaries and active galaxies are able to maintain luminosities close to the Eddington limit for very long times.
 For accretion-powered sources such as accreting neutron stars or cataclysmic variables (accreting white dwarfs), the limit may act to reduce or cut off the accretion flow, imposing an Eddington limit on accretion corresponding to that on luminosity.
 Super-Eddington accretion onto stellar-mass black holes is one possible model for ultraluminous X-ray sources (ULXSs).

 For accreting black holes, not all the energy released by accretion has to appear as outgoing luminosity, since energy can be lost through the event horizon, down the hole.
 Such sources effectively may not conserve energy.
 Then the accretion efficiency, or the fraction of energy actually radiated of that theoretically available from the gravitational energy release of accreting material, enters in an essential way.